PabloCorso/eol-decentralized-cup/README.md

 - [Count all times](/scripts/summaries/summary_all.md)
 - [Count unique all times](/scripts/summaries/summary_unique_all.md)

 The new potential problem is that the number of kuskis that finishes is not directly taken into account anymore in the equation.
 Previously we had only PRs, 1 kuski 1 time.
-Now there could be only 1 kuski playing the level, and make hundreds of times.
+Now there could be only 1 kuski playing the level, making hundreds of times.
 Although multiple kuskis playing level A could easily outpace the number of finishes against a single kuski playing another level B.

-There is still another potential issue (spotted by Lousku), being that this ranking incentivises players to finish their rides even if the rides are not really good, just to make another record for the level.
+There is still another potential issue (spotted by Lousku), being that this ranking incentivises players to finish their rides even if the rides are not really good from the start, just to make another record for the level.

 Comparison of number of finishes and ranking per average time in level:
 <table>